pablopalafox/semantic-depth/README.md

 `$ sudo apt-get install python3-pip python3.5-dev python-virtualenv`

-You also need to install python3-tk:

-`$ sudo apt-get install python3-tk`

 To create a new virtualenv, being inside the root directory of the cloned repository, run the following:

-`$ virtualenv --system-site-packages -p python3.5 .venv`
+`$ virtualenv --no-site-packages -p python3.5 .venv`

 We now have a python3.5 virtual environment (with all packages that you already had installed for your python3.5 installation).
 Activate the virtualenv like so: